tjhickey724/pythonintro/courses/cs10aBrandeisSum25.md

 ## L01: Wed 6/4/2025  -- Variables, Expressions, and Environments
 Today we
 * review the syllabus and
-* discuss the learning objectives for the course.
+* discuss the learning objectives for the course
+* practice writing and running simple Python programs in Brython and Python Tutor
+* cut/paste our answers into the Mastery Learning App and review each others answers.

 We spend most of the lesson learning how to write straight-line programs from [Chapter 1: Statements](https://openstax.org/books/introduction-python-programming/pages/1-introduction)